aviaryan/learn-for-free/PULL_REQUEST_TEMPLATE.md

 ### By submitting this pull request I confirm I've read and complied with the below requirements.

 Failure to properly do so will just result in the pull request being closed and everyone's time wasted.
-Please read it twice.
-Thank you!

 - [ ] I have read the [Contribution guidelines](https://github.com/aviaryan/learn-for-free/blob/master/CONTRIBUTING.md) and made sure my pull request follows it, specifically the part about promotions and markdown format.
 - [ ] Any resources I am adding in this PR have been used by me and I can personally vouch for their quality.